hasnul/ankichess/config.md

 **coordinate**: _boolean_

 Coordinate margin is shown if value is true, hidden otherwise.
-Default is False.
+Default is false.

 ---
 **move**: _boolean_

 Show an image of a pawn with the color of the side to move next to the board, if this option is true.
-Default is True.
+Default is true.